 - /remind @Liza “Lunch time!” at 12:30pm

 - /remind #team-alpha to “update the project status today” every Monday at 9am

-Save notes or memos in Slack to for quick organization and easy access
+3. Capture notes or tasks in Slack for easy access

-If you would like to highlight certain notes, you can Star them to revisit or even set a reminder to check back.
+If you would like to highlight certain notes, you can add them to your ‘saved items’ list to revisit or even set a reminder to check back.

-Some notes you can keep track of in Slack:
+Some notes you can keep track of in Slack include:

 - Meeting notes